suckowbiz/suckowbiz/README.md

-- 👋 Hi, I’m @suckowbiz
-- 👀 I’m interested in automation and software engineering.
+Hi, I'm @suckowbiz.
+I like clean code and good quality.
+I am interested in automation and software engineering.
+At the moment I have a focus on Public Cloud.
-- 🌱 I’m currently working with public cloud.

 <!---
 suckowbiz/suckowbiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.